Zaxis018/JS/README.md

 JS programs to understand from beginner level. <br>
-indentation level of comments establish hierarchy.<br>
+Indentation level of comments establish hierarchy.<br>
-more indentation means a deeper subtopic
+More indentation means a deeper subtopic